 The University of Houston’s WCE admits 30-40 undergraduate students each year after potential students are filtered through a rigorous selection and application process.
 The BBA in Entrepreneurship is a program structured around eight custom courses that students must take in organized succession:

 - Introduction to Entrepreneurship,

-- Entrepreneurial Perspectives & Business Plan,
+- Entrepreneurial Perspectives & Implementation, and Launch.

 In total, the sections are comprised of 52 entrepreneurship-related courses.
 The cost to attend UH is an estimated amount of $11,887 for in-state students and $27,337 for out of state.
 There are multiple financial aid opportunities offered for students needing financial assistance.

 The WCE prides itself on providing students with a curriculum that balances academia with real-world experience.
 The mentoring program consists of 30-40 mentors – many of which are noteworthy Ernst Young Entrepreneur of the Year award winners, WCE alumni, Silver Fox Advisors, or Operations Managers from leading corporations.
 In any given year, WCE has a total of 300-400 mentors volunteer their time to provide insight to our students.